A1ex-21/My_Portfolio/Cumulative_Case_Studies/TikTok/Tiktok_Predictive_Model_Development.md

 **Question:** How well is your model performing?
 Consider average recall score and precision score.

-**Recall Score:** 0.99 - the model is correctly identifying almost all the true claims, with very few false negatives.
+**Recall Score:** 0.99 - The model is correctly identifying almost all the true claims, with very few false negatives.

 **Precision Score:** 0.999 - When the model predicts a claim, it is almost always correct, with almost no false positives.